KLM Emotional Support Animal Policy

 As there is limited space for pets in KLM’s aircraft, passengers are encouraged to make a reservation for their animal no later than 48 hours prior to departure.

-KLM also has a pet checklist and list of kennel requirements that you should read before you travel.
+KLM also has a pet checklist and a list of kennel requirements that you should read before you travel.

 Pet Cabin Rules